MilesBHuff/Pokedex/README.md

 ### Unfinished objectives

-#### Show Pokémon evolutions

-This is something I originally set out to do, but I don't want to delay submitting this any longer.
-It's a relatively simple ask, with the [`evolution-chain`](https://pokeapi.co/docs/v2#evolution-section) endpoint.

 #### Automated unit testing

 I did not do the bonus objective that called for unit-testing the application.
 Time constraints being what they were, I decided to triage this, since I know the company does not generally use automated unit testing in its UI (instead relying on a mixture of manual QA and end-to-end testing).
 I did, however, ensure that [Jest](https://jestjs.io) was at least present and ready to go (by integrating `vite-template-redux` into the project).